AMbitionProjects/AMU-3d-printer/README.md

 This is a work in progress project.
 The 3d printer is not built yet, and parts are not guaranteed to fit together.
 The first build and klipper config is scheduled for august 2024.

+## Design Goals
+10mm linear rods for all axes
+simplified fastener sourcing - all M3 screws are 8/12/20/40mm socket heads, and all M5 screws are 10/15/20mm button heads.
+Few extra M4 screws for power supply mount